tatsuya/effective-java/chapter-6.md

 ## Item 35: Prefer annotations to naming patterns

 If you write a tool that requires programmers to add information to source files, define an appropriate set of annotation types.
 There is simply no reason to use naming patterns now that we have annotations.
 That said, with the exception of toolsmiths, most programmers will have no need to define annotation types.
 All programmers should, however, use the pre- defined annotation types provided by the Java platform (Items 36 and Item 24).

+## Item 36: Consistently use the Override annotation

+The compiler can protect you from a great many errors if you use the `Override` annotation on every method declaration that you believe to override a supertype declaration.